jchavarri/FramerNavigationComponent/modules/navigationComponent.md

 # Navigation Component

-Implements a navigation component that includes a similar look as the iOS7 / iOS8 one.
+Implements a navigation component for Framer.
+It includes:

+- Default transitions for pushing and popping views, based on iOS UINavigationController, that you can replace with your own ones.
+- Default header style and animations to show the current and previous layer, also easily customizable.

 ## Basic usage